AtalaySezen/girlsaskguys-interview/README.md

 # GirlsAskGuys Interview

-This project is a part of a frontend developer interview provided by **GirlsAskGuys**.
+This project is a frontend developer interview provided by **GirlsAskGuys**.

 # About the Project
 This project is built using HTML, SCSS, and JavaScript.
 The styling is handled using Sass with various mixins for typography and icons.